12+ no-sew DIY Christmas pillows to make with covers and stencils!

 If I purchased Christmas pillows every year, I’d surely bust out the seams in my house.
 I just don’t have the space.

-Because storing pillow covers takes such little space, I go full-out Christmas with my pillows, and make more each year.
+Because storing throw pillow covers takes such little space, I go full-out Christmas with my pillows, and make more each year.

 You can also save even more space by stenciling both sides of the pillow!
 You only see one side on your sofa at any given time, so why not have all season on one side and a Christmas pillow design on the other?
 It works great!